udemyDevops/aws-lift-and-shift/README.md

 - > mysql -u <user_name> -p accounts < db_backup.sql

-* In cloud, use ALB instead of nginx as frontend and other cloud services like r53, auto-scaling for tomcat, s3, aws certificate manager to allow only https
+* In cloud, use ALB instead of nginx as frontend and ec2 instances for other services.
+Othr cloud services are also used like r53, auto-scaling for tomcat, s3, aws certificate manager to allow only https

 - 3 security groups
     * ALB